 If you’re still unsure which one will be better for your needs, I encourage you to make your decision based on more than just the two cameras in question.
 The Z6 and A7 III are Nikon and Sony’s current forays into the full-frame mirrorless realm, but which system would you rather buy into in the long run?
-Sony’s pace of innovation has been remarkable, and their lens system is already quite fleshed-out.
-Nikon, on the other hand, has decades of proven results in the realm of professional cameras, and the company is betting hard on the new (and very large) Z-mount, with an encouraging lens roadmap for the next few years:
+Sony’s pace of innovation has been remarkable, and its lens system is already quite fleshed-out.
+Nikon, on the other hand, has decades of proven results in the realm of professional cameras, and the company is betting hard on the new (and very large) Z-mount, with an encouraging Nikon Z lens roadmap for the next few years.

-I know that more Photography Life readers are Nikon shooters than Sony, and perhaps that’s the answer: Stick with the brand you have, unless you’re worried about the decisions it’s making.
+I know that more Photography Life readers are Nikon shooters than Sony, and perhaps that’s the answer: Stick with the brand you have unless you’re worried about the decisions it’s making.
 Personally, I’ve already upgraded my workhorse D800e to Nikon’s mirrorless system, and I have high hopes for where these cameras will go – but you certainly can’t go wrong either way.

 The bottom line is that the Sony A7 III and the Nikon Z6 are both at the pinnacle of what a well-priced full-frame camera can be.
 Although fanboys and anti-fanboys will find it easy to dismiss one camera in favor of the other, both have more than enough features for any reasonable uses.
 It’s a pretty good time to be a photographer.